jordan-dalby/ModUpdateChecker/README.md

 # Mod Update Checker

+A Python app that periodically checks CurseForge for approved updates of mods, posting an announcement in a Discord server of your choosing with a fully customisable message.

 Big thanks to the original author for figuring out the API calls & code for that, I simply moved things around and dockerised everything.

 This fork does not use embeds, instead opting for a basic message to allow for tagging with @everyone or @here